kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

     print(f"[{ts_formatted}] [{level}] {message}")
 ```

-You pass in a `message` and `level`, and a formatted log message is printed.
-The `message` and `level` are the function's parameters.
+Give a `message` and `level`, and a formatted log entry is printed:

-Parameters define the bits of info a function expects to receive.
-Here we pass the arguments "Hello World" and "INFO":

 ```python
 >>> log_message("Hello World", "INFO")
 [2025-06-25 16:30:24] [INFO] Hello World
 ```

+The `message` and `level` are the function's parameters, or the bits of info the function expects to receive.

 Quick side note: When we <u>define</u> a function, the inputs are called "parameters".
-But when we <u>call</u> the function, the values we actually input are called "arguments".
+But when we <u>call</u> the function, the values we actually input are "arguments".

-The user needs to pass an argument for each parameter to call the function... except when there's already a default argument.
+The user must pass an argument for each parameter to call the function... except when there's already a default argument.

 ## Level 2: Default Arguments
 Parameters can have default values in the function header.
 Here's our modifed `log_message`, where `level` has a default argument of "INFO":